 - Centrality Ventures.
 Centrality also runs Centrality Ventures, a blockchain incubator programme designed to help startups scale within a blockchain ecosystem.
 As part of the programme, approved businesses receive initial funding totalling NZD$100,000 worth of ETH in exchange for 20% equity.

 - Government grant.
-The Centrality white paper states that the project has received a non-refundable research grant from the New Zealand government of up to $15 million over three years.
+The Centrality white paper states that the project has received a non-refundable research grant from the New Zealand government of up to USD$15 million.

 - Partnerships.
 It’s also a good idea to consider the strategic partnerships and relationships a project has when determining its potential future growth.
 Centrality’s list of partnerships includes SingularDTV and Blockhaus AG.

 By considering these and other factors, you’ll be able to make an informed decision about whether to buy CENNZ.

 Disclosure: At the time of writing, the author holds IOTA and XLM.

 Find out how to buy ALGO in the Philippines, which exchanges support it and how Algorand works.

 How to buy the Cosmos blockchain (ATOM) cryptocurrency